elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-08-18-cs3103-lecture-2-arp-dhcp-vlan.md

 # DHCP - Dynamic Host Configuration Protocol

 Allows allocation of IP address from a pool
-   - Static: For routerm server
+   - Static: For router, servers
    - Auto: indefinite time
    - Dynamic: Specific duration, loans IP addresses for a limited time

 It is a UDP base application
+- Server waits on port 67
+- Communicates on port 68

 #### ARP vs DHCP
 ![CS3103-2-7.PNG]({{site.baseurl}}/img/CS3103-2-7.PNG)